drunkint/Election-Monopoly-SFML/README.md

 This Election monopoly-like game aims to arouse political awareness among Taiwanese Students.

 # Download
-Check out the release on the right.
+Check out the release section.
 Instructions are listed there.

 # Game Instructions
 The following are the instructions of the game: (for the Mandarin version, please see the release notes) The game board is written in Mandarin.
 Don't worry if you couldn't understand though; The prompts are still written in English.